Khair9/Year-2-CompSci-Notes/README.md

 - [ ] bash codeing 1hr
 - [ ] do p2t test
 - [ ] start marking or do something algs and data to switch it up
+- **change of plan i think i need to do more revision on p2t which i will do for the remander of the day wake up at 8:00 tmr and get finish the test**
+- [ ] revise p2t
+#### 29 apr
+- [ ] finish P2T test